 The external fan terminal can now be fitted.
-This comprises three parts, the wall fan box section, the cover and the trim frame (only used for recessed mounting).
-Remove the four screws securing the terminal cover, and lift it away, placing safely to one side.
-At this point, the trim must be fitted to the fan box unit if the terminal is to be recessed into the wall.
-Remove the four self tapping screws from the sides of the fan box, and slide the trim frame over the box with the fixing flanges facing into the wall.
+This comprises three parts, the wall fan box section, the cover, and the trim frame (only used for recess mounting). remove the four screws securing the terminal cover, and lift it away, placing safely to one side.
+At this point, the trim must be fitted to the fan box if the terminal is to be recessed into the wall.
+Remove the four self tapping screws from the sides of the box, and slide the trim frame over the box with the fixing flanges facing into the wall.
 Secure with the four screws and proceed to fit the terminal as described below.

 Offer up the fan unit and feed the connecting cable through the entry hole in the wall plate.
-It may be advantageous to remove the rubber grommet in the entry hole to aid insertion of the wires and refit afterwards.
-Run the connectors through the entry hole, then feed them through the grommet, before finally refitting the grommet to the entry hole.
+It may be advantageous to remove the rubber grommet in the entry hole to aid the insertion of wires and refit afterwards.
+Ruin the connectors through the entry hole, then the grommet, before refitting the grommet to the entry hole